 Specifies the of the forecast.
-This is the same Date parameter as in the MARS retrieval icon.
+This is the same Time parameter as in the MARS retrieval icon.
 The default is 0.

 Specifies the forecast steps in hours.
 Here a of values can be given.

-Specifies the resolution of the resulting global grid in dx/dy format, where dx is the grid increment in east-west direction, while dy is the grid increment in north-south direction (both in units of degrees).
+Specifies the resolution of the resulting global grid in dx/dy format, where dx is the grid increment in West-East direction, while dy is the grid increment in South-North direction (both in units of degrees).
 The default value is: 1/1.

 Fail On Data Error